Aria-NL/CompProgrammingStuff/README.md

 ## Matrix-Vector
 This program takes 3 vector coefficients and multiplies them as a matrix with a predefined ascending 3x3 matrix.

+## Smallest Missing
+This program accepts a size of a vector, vector values, then sorts that vector and finds the smallest missing value.